voucherifyio/voucherify-openapi/docs/reference-docs/Fetching-Data.md

 order: 4
 ---

 All top-level API resources have support for fetches via **list** API methods.
-For instance, you can list redemptions, list publications, list customers, or list products.
+For instance, you can list redemptions, list publications, list customers, list products, and more.

 These list API methods share a common structure, using at least these _query parameters_: `limit` and `created_at`.